 There is a vibrant nightlife with bars, discos, and a range of excellent restaurants.
 This is a very sought-after vacation location for both Catalan and other Spanish visitors.
 Additionally, it is very popular with German and French holidaymakers.
 Notably, the French border is 40km away.
 However, the population in the summer tends to be as multinational as anywhere else in Europe.
 Surprisingly, the town is home to only about 7,800 residents.
 Nonetheless, in the summer, the population swells to nearly 80,000 people.

 Plenty of watersports

 Platja Empuriabrava is an excellent holiday beach.
 The 1.5 km of sand runs to around 100 meters wide.
-There are plenty of watersports on offer, such as sailing, windsurfing, and para-skiing.
+There are plenty of watersports on offers, such as sailing, windsurfing, and para-skiing.
 Fishing and diving are also popular.
 Pretty much anything connected with having fun with a boat or a yacht on the water is available here.
-Many visitors charter yachts or motor boats here.
+Many visitors charter yachts or motorboats here.
 There are also canal boat tours if you want to take it easy.

 Additionally, there is fantastic skydiving.
 Europe’s most famous skydiving school is just north of the town, considered to be one of the best in the world.